How To Tell If Your Betta Fish Is Constipated (Causes and Treatments)

-One of the significant tell-tale signs is actually when your betta fish’s stomach appears to be protruding well beyond its ventral fins.
-The abdomen often swells up like a balloon, and this may very well look like it could burst at any minute.
+A significant tell-tale sign is when your betta fish’s stomach appears to be protruding well beyond its ventral fins.
+The abdomen often swells up like a balloon, which may look like it could burst at any minute.

 Betta Poop Is Stringy And Soft

-If notice your betta fish pooping and it is soft and stringy, this is often a sign that there is a blockage in the betta’s digestive tract.
+If you notice your betta fish passing a soft and string stool, this is often a sign of a blockage in the betta’s digestive tract.
 Stringy poop will be like long slimy pieces swimming around, and you may even see them sticking to the surface of your betta fish’s tank or stuck to one another, forming long pieces of feces.
 Often you will see the poo trailing along still attached to your betta.

-Betta poo becomes soft and stringy because of the extra fluid inside their intestines trying to flush the blockage clear.
+Betta poo becomes soft and stringy because the extra fluid inside their intestines tries to clear the blockage.